 - If you can afford to hire a pet detective, and have one in your area, the good ones are worth their weight in gold for their experience.
 Ask for references, and hire them sooner if you can, before the trail grows cold.
 You can also consider a local phone calling service like FindToto.com

-- If possible and safe to do so, close any other of your pets in other rooms of your home, and leave a front or back door cracked open enough so your cat can squeeze inside late at night.
+- If possible and safe to do so, close your pets in other rooms of your home, and put their litter box right outside your front or back door (cats can smell great distances and they can recognize their scent) and leave the cracked open enough so your cat can squeeze inside late at night, when cats are more likely to be on the move.

 Don’t give up too soon!
 Cats are often found weeks after they’ve gone missing.
 We hope these tips help you find your lost cat!